What is Angiosarcoma?

 Patients may have radiation treatment before surgery to make the tumor smaller.
 After surgery, additional radiation therapy can help kill any tumor cells left in the body.

+The doctor will make a plan for radiation based on the treatment goals and the location of the tumor.
 Two types of radiation are used, regular radiation or proton radiation.
-Proton radiation has less side effects because it kills the tumor but does not hurt organs and healthy tissue.
+Proton radiation has fewer side effects because it kills the tumor but does not hurt surrounding organs and healthy tissue.
 Cincinnati Children’s is one of the few pediatric hospitals in the country that offers proton therapy.

 Chemotherapy